 Burghley House information

-Lying just a mile south of Stamford, flamboyant Burghley House (pronounced 'bur-lee') was built by Queen Elizabeth's chief adviser William Cecil, whose descendants have lived here ever since.
+Lying just a mile south of Stamford, opulent Burghley House ('bur-lee') was built by Queen Elizabeth's chief adviser William Cecil, whose descendants still live here.

 Set in more than 810 hectares of grounds, landscaped by the famous Lancelot 'Capability' Brown, the house bristles with cupolas, pavilions, belvederes and chimneys.
-The staterooms are a treasure trove of ormolu clocks, priceless oil paintings, Louis XIV furniture and magnificent murals painted by the 17th-century Italian master Antonio Verrio.
+A particular highlight is the lavish staterooms.